sybrew/the-seo-framework/readme.txt

 = What do the colors tell me? =

 We use different colors to convey messages.
 Red is an error that you must resolve.
 Yellow is a non-critical warning that you may want to address.
 Green is good.
 Blue is informational and situational.
+Grey is undefined or unprocessable.

 = The sitemap doesn't contain categories, images, et al. =